Who is eligible to enter?

 What prizes are offered?

-First-place winning entries will receive $500, a trophy, certificate and discounts off that year's annual conference.
-Second- and third-place winners and honorable mentions will receive a certificate and discount for that year's annual conference.
+SEJ Awards: First-place winning entries will receive $500, a trophy, certificate and discounts off that year's annual conference.
+Second-place winners receive $250 and a certificate and third-place winners and honorable mentions will receive a certificate.
+Winners in all three places and honorable mentions can attend the conference at a discounted rate.

 How much does it cost?

-$40: SEJ members in good standing, or teams that include at least one SEJ member in good standing (current with dues and eligibility criteria).
-SEJ members must be on the reporting team to qualify the entry for the member rate.
+$45 US Funds: SEJ members in good standing, or teams that include at least one SEJ member in good standing (current with dues and eligibility criteria).
+SEJ members must be on the reporting team to qualify for entry at the member rate.

 Group entries pay the same fee as individuals, but groups or individuals that enter the contest more than once in the same year must pay a separate fee for each entry.
 Groups pay the SEJ member rate if at least one of the reporters with a byline on the entry is a member of SEJ.